rasmustaarnby/Surreal/README.md

 ### Polymorphism

 A record can be related to another record through its ID.
 It doesn't matter if the ID is a number, UUID or a random string.
-This effectively relates a record to any other record, on the whole database.
+This effectively relates a record to any other record on the database.

 ```php
 use Illuminate\Support\Facades\DB;